hashicorp/serf/website/source/docs/agent/basics.html.markdown

 ...
 ```

-There are three important components that `serf agent` outputs:
+There are five important components that `serf agent` outputs:

 * **Node name**: This is a unique name for the agent.
 By default this
   is the hostname of the machine, but you may customize it to whatever